WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/bulk_rnaseq.md

 One of the most common uses of *RNA-seq profiling* is for differential gene expression studies, which will be covered in this course.
 However, the extensive and high-throughput nature of RNA-seq data means there are other potential usages.
-For example, it can be used to profile total RNA (e.g. miRNA and mRNA) in exosomes and other secretory products; help identify different splice isoforms; provide evidence for gene annotation and improve quality of reference genomes.
-Meta-transcriptome, the combinations and re-analysis of a pool of transcriptomics data from multiple experiments, and comparative gene expression between species could be seen as an extension of differential gene expression.
+For example, it can be used for gene finding,  profiling total RNA (e.g. miRNA and mRNA) in exosomes and other secretory products; help identify different splice isoforms; provide evidence for gene annotation and improve quality of reference genomes.
+Meta-transcriptome, the combination and re-analysis of a pool of transcriptomics data from multiple experiments, and comparative gene expression between species could be seen as an extension of differential gene expression.
 Furthermore, genetic variation particularly SNP calling could use information from transcriptomics data which would carry SNPs from transcribed genes.

 ### Designing a transcriptome experiment: things to consider